Home » Disability Tax Credit Guide for Canadians Suffering from Fibromyalgia

 Disability Tax Credit Benefits Amounts

 It is also possible for a supporting person to receive the disabled person’s Disability Tax Credit benefit.
 A “supporting person” is defined as a person who typically supplies the disabled person with food, shelter, clothing and other necessities of daily life.
-This supporting person can be a:
+This supporting person can be a:- Husband or Wife

 - Parent or Grandparent